PLEASE NOTE that this article contains graphic and disturbing images.

-Know the GPS coordinates for a Medical Helicopter and local names of landmarks and areas for dispatch to send Ground Ambulances to you for help.
+Know the GPS coordinates for a medical helicopter and local names of landmarks and areas for dispatch to send ground ambulances to you for help.
 If you are very remote, the ground ambulance and rescue crews can use the GPS coordinates as well.

 After we make a plan, everyone is aware and understands that plan, then write down the GPS coordinates, and place them in the trauma kit.
 Do not rely on the cell phone to be able to read the map coordinates and talk to dispatch or whatever the plan is.

 Application of Aid to the Gunshot Victim

-In this section I will cover the areas of injury treatment.
+In this section, I will cover the areas of injury treatment.
 This should keep it all tight and easier to cover in detail.

-Let us discuss the types of splinting materials at short length.
+Let us discuss the types of splinting materials at a short length.
 There are two basic types of materials that we use in splinting, hard and soft.

 The issue with soft materials is they can be very cumbersome and take up massive amounts of space when talking about field items.

 I strongly suggest keeping both handy.
 Trauma shears will cut both of them, impaled objects are accommodated if needed, and digits can be left exposed to check for circulation, etc.

 The term compound relates to the issues of the break, so we have bleeding and broken stuff to deal with.
-If the skin in open and the bone is broken or could be broken, it is treated as a compound fracture.
+If the skin is open and the bone is broken or could be broken, it is treated as a compound fracture.

 The bleeding issue is always addressed first, and the splint is NEVER applied until bleeding stops.
 This is critical.

-After the bleeding stops, the splints are applied.
-Do not apply the rigid splint surface over the knots used to secure the bandaging, this will create a tourniquet effect.
+Apply the splints after the bleeding stops.
+Do not apply the rigid splint surface over the knots used to secure the bandaging as it will create a tourniquet effect.